jason-luo-dev/democracy-and-development/README.md

 # democracy-and-development
-Python code for analyzing 40 years of democracy and social-economic indicators (stats and machine learning)
+Python code for analyzing 40 years of democracy and social-economic data (stats and machine learning)

 I've always been interested in how democracy impacts development and I wrote a scientific/stats paper exploring this idea.
 Here's the abstract: